Dariuszb94/Lux-cars/README.md

 # Car dealer app
-App lets you search for cars, saving favourites and calculate loans.
+The App lets you search for cars, saving favourites and calculate loans.
 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

 ## General info
-App has multiple functions regarding car purchase.
+The App has multiple functions regarding car purchase.

-In header, clicking on logo lets you go to main page wherever you are.
+In the header, clicking on logo lets you go to the main page wherever you are.
 Menu includes of five links to different elements of car dealership.
 Element of menu - "USED CARS" is a dropdown list, you can choose desired car brand to show.
-Main page slider has two backgrounds with content, they are changing every ten seconds.
-On main page slider you can also select car brand and car model which you desire to find.
+The Main page slider has two backgrounds with content, they are changing every ten seconds.
+On the main page slider you can also select car brand and car model which you desire to find.
 You can see list of cars after clicking "search".
 Footer of page has call and mail functionality, also you can go to twitter and facebook page from there.

-Car list can be filtered by brand, model, power, year, price.
+The Car list can be filtered by brand, model, power, year, price.
 List is constantly updating.
 You can reset filters by clicking "RESET FILTERS".
 List can be also sorted by price.
 Car list consist of car offers.
 You can add car to favourite ("Add to favourites") or access list of favourites cars ("View favourites").
 Favourite cars are storaged in indexedDB.

 After clicking on car offer you are redirected to detailed offer, you can reach top of this element by clicking on "UP".
 There you can see more images (zooming is available), feature info, description info and finance info.